Ivikorazmadze/Products_Customers/README.md

 4) Added columns to enable more advanced DAX calculations.
 5) DAX calculations
 6) Built concise and perceptible visuals
+7) Used Slide Slicer method for management to have claerer view on revenues for each period

 ### Explaratory Data Analysis